jmcguire/effortless_bootstrap_web_form_monkey_patch/README.md

       </form>
     </div>

 And of course you need the CSS.
-If you don't want o host it locally, use their CDN by adding this piece to the header.
+If you don't want to host it locally, use their CDN by adding this piece to the header.

     <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0-alpha.4/css/bootstrap.min.css" integrity="2hfp1SzUoho7/TsGGGDaFdsuuDL0LX2hnUp6VkX3CUQ2K4K+xjboZdsXyp4oUHZj" crossorigin="anonymous">